 Professor Elam’s scholarship is informed by the understanding that perceptions of race influence health, wealth, and social justice outcomes.
 Making Race in the Age of AI, her most recent book project, considers how the humanities and arts are key crucibles through which to frame urgent social questions about equity and social justice in emergent technologies.
 Her other books include The Cambridge Companion to James Baldwin and The Souls of Mixed Folk: Race, Politics & Aesthetics in the New Millennium.
 An award-winning teacher, she will be teaching “Arts+AI,” a newly designed course, in the Fall 2020 semester.
 Dr. Elam is also affiliated with Stanford’s Center for Comparative Studies in Race & Ethnicity and serves on university advisory boards for African and African American Studies and Feminist, Gender and Sexuality Studies.

-Sara Lawrence-LightfootEmily Hargroves Fisher Research Professor, Harvard Graduate School of Education
+Sara Lawrence-LightfootEmily Hargroves Fisher Research Professor of Education, Harvard University